The Lewis and Clark National Historical Park

 This particular site can be seen in about an hour – it is pretty surprising to see how they crammed over 30 people into such a small space.
 I can’t imagine the cabin fever of a cold, dark winter in that environment!

-Jon and I would have loved to hike there – there is a 12 mile hike between the fort site and the historic Salt Works on the beach.
+I would have loved to hike there – there is a 12 mile hike between the fort site and the historic Salt Works on the beach.
 Unfortunately, we still had a long drive ahead of us so we needed to get on our way…

 We had one more stop on our drive home though – a mid-afternoon meal that would qualify as a very late lunch, or very early dinner.
 We went to the Rogue Brewery!

 I have never been to a brewery where they give you an appetizer sample of beer, but right after we sat down, our server brought out samples of their Morimoto Soba Ale.
 It was very unique, and delicious!
 When we ordered, I told our server what kinds of beer I like, and then let him pick the sampler I tried.
 I’d say he did pretty well.
 I tried the Mom’s O Mix, the Chipotle Amber Ale, the Dead Guy Ale, and the Double Dead Guy Ale.
-Jon of course had an IPA.

 Rogue Brewery is located out on the pier in Astoria, which means you drive across an old, one-vehicle-width bridge onto the pier.
 It was definitely a strange experience!
 The brewery itself is located in an old cannery building, which they have tried to maintain in its historic state.
 The restrooms are mostly original, and require a walk through an old warehouse area which gives you a great view of what this building once looked like!